 In the 1970s and 1980s era, Hunt Brothers -Bunker and Herbert Hunt- tried a similar approach to corner the market by hoarding silver.
 In 1974, they started accumulating futures contracts.
 These contracts gave them the right to buy silver at pre-decided prices on a pre-decided date in the future.
-The general practice prevailing in the commodity market is that the traders do not keep the contracts alive till the expiry, rather sell their contracts beforehand.
+The general practice prevailing in the commodity market is that the traders do not keep the contracts alive till the expiry but instead sell their contracts beforehand.
 They don’t prefer to take the physical delivery of the commodity as they have to incur huge logistical expenses by accepting the delivery.

 Hunt brothers were of a different opinion.
 Rather than selling the contracts, they took delivery of the silver.
 As Americans were not allowed to hold gold, Hunt Brothers chose its less precious cousin- silver- whom they considered a tangible and inflation resistant asset.
 Their bullishness on Silver also influenced affluent Saudi oil sheiks.
 Together, they formed a partnership -IMIC (International Metals Investment Company)- focused on buying silver futures.

 Their increased activity in the silver market didn’t go unnoticed.
-In 1976, CFTC (Commodity Futures Trading Commission) questioned the Hunt brothers of their total possession of the silver.
+In 1976, CFTC (Commodity Futures Trading Commission) questioned the Hunt brothers about their total possession of silver.
 Their hoarding and manipulation had skyrocketed the silver prices from US$6 an ounce in the year 1979 to ~US$50 an ounce in the year 1980.
 It was silver’s highest price ever recorded at that time.

 SILVER RULE 7 – NEW RULE ENACTED

-Towards the end of 1979, together they had acquired ~60% percent of the silver in the COMEX (Commodity exchange) warehouse.
+Towards the end of 1979, together, they had acquired ~60% percent of the silver in the COMEX (Commodity exchange) warehouse.
 What a precarious situation to be in for Comex?
 COMEX retaliated by enacting a new rule-Silver Rule 7, in January 1980.
 This new rule restricted purchases of any further silver, though selling was allowed.
 Moreover, stricter restrictions were put in place on the buying of commodities on margin, causing a steep decline in the price of silver.

 The Hunt Brothers were caught in an extremely tight spot as their purchases had been financed through heavy borrowings.
-Now they couldn’t buy any more silver but if they sold theirs, they have to incur major losses.
+Now they couldn’t buy any more silver, but if they sold theirs, they had to incur major losses.
 The fall in the price of silver triggered a margin call of $100 million.
 The Hunts couldn’t meet the margin call and had to take a paper loss of ~$2 billion.

 Illegal and Unethical